Women at their best, working to help other women to be their best.

 To read more about SI representation at the United Nations, please visit SI at the United Nations.

-Special thanks to Soroptimist Internal for the photographs and history.
+Special thanks to Soroptimist International for the photographs and history.

 We believe all women can embrace who they are,

 can define their future, and can change the world.